Luis Castillo (second baseman): 1997–99

 Castillo started playing full-time for the Marlins at second base during the 1997 season.
 Both at age 21, he and Édgar Rentería were the youngest middle infield combination in the history of the National League.
-He bruised his left heel mid-season, and missed the entire month of May with the injury.
+He bruised his left heel mid-season and missed the entire month of May with the injury.
 He was optioned to the Triple-A Charlotte Knights on July 28 and did not come back to the major leagues until the next season.
 Due to this, he did not play for the Marlins during the 1997 World Series.

 Castillo remained with the Charlotte Knights until being recalled to the Marlins on August 4, 1998.
 While in Charlotte, he had a streak of 32 consecutive games reaching base safely.
 With the Marlins, his highest hit streak was eight games, between August 14 and 19.
-By the end of the season, he was third among Marlins minor leaguers in stolen bases, and a .203 batting average, 3 stolen bases and 10 RBIs.
+By the end of the season, he was third among Marlins minor leaguers in stolen bases, with a .203 batting average, 3 stolen bases and 10 RBIs.

 Castillo improved in 1999, with many short hitting streaks.
 These streaks included six games from May 10 to 17, and six games from August 1 to 7.
 He also had a 22-game hitting streak in a stretch between August 9 and September 3.
 He finished fourth in the league in stolen bases, and was fourth among leadoff hitters in on-base percentage at .385.
 He was named the Marlins Most Valuable Player by the South Florida Chapter of the Baseball Writers' Association of America.